Gergő Jeremiás: Szentlőrinc

-Hungary U17 and U19
+Hungary U17

-On July 2023, he took charge of the Hungary U17s.
+In July 2023, he took charge of the Hungary U17s.
 In the Qualifying round for the 2024 UEFA European Under-17 Championship, the team finished second in their group behind Bulgaria and progressed to the Elite round.
 They failed to qualify for the European Championship after finishing last in the group behind France, England and Northern Ireland.

+Hungary U19

 In the summer of 2024, Jeremiás was promoted to coach the Hungary U19s.

+Return To Hungary U17

+On 7 October 2025, Jeremiás announced his squad for the first round of qualification for the 2026 UEFA European Under-17 Championship qualification, selecting 21 players to face the Czech Republic, Gibraltar, and host nation North Macedonia.